Graph convolutional network for predicting abnormal grain growth in Monte Carlo simulations of microstructural evolution: Methods

+Images of the initial microstructure were formatted so that the candidate grain was centered.
+Pixels in blue, red, and candidate grains were assigned grayscale intensity values of 1/3, 2/3 and 1, respectively.
+Pixels on the edges of each grain were assigned intensity values of 0 to indicate the presence of grain boundaries, and to distinguish between neighboring grains of the same type.

+Two different approaches were used to generate images with 224x224 pixels, the required input size of the neural network used in the analysis.
+In the first approach, the entire image was resized, preserving the entire initial microstructure of the simulation.
+To see if `zooming in' on the candidate grain results in better performance, a second set of images was evenly cropped around the center.
+These images typically contained about 4 complete neighborhood shells of the candidate grain.
+Sample images generated after preprocessing are shown in Figure \ref{fig:agg:method:imagerep}.

-After pre-processing the images, a pre-trained convolutional neural network was used as a feature extractor in a transfer learning approach.
-VGG16 \cite{Simonyan2014}, pre-trained on ImageNet \cite{Russakovsky2015}, was used to process the images.
-The outputs of the first fully connected (fc1) layer were used as feature descriptors for each image.
-Principal component analysis (PCA) \cite{Jollife2016} was applied to reduce the dimensions of the fc1 feature vectors from 4096 to 50 dimensions.
-Using 50 dimensions preserved 77\% of the variance in both training sets of images.
-Finally, a support vector machine (SVM) \cite{Cortes1995} with a radial basis function kernel was trained to predict whether or not a candidate growth ratio greater than 10 would be achieved from a given initial state.
-The validation set was used to tune the regularization hyperparameter C. This parameter determines the trade-off between a larger margin (low values of C) and fewer misclassified points in the training set (high values of C.) During training C was varied between values of \(10^{-2}\) and \(10^{2}\).
-The model with the lowest validation error during training was used.
+Next, the VGG16 convolutional neural network \cite{Simonyan2014}, pre-trained on the ImageNet dataset \cite{Russakovsky2015}, was used to process the images.
+The outputs of the first fully connected layer (fc1) were used as feature descriptors for each image.
+Principal component analysis (PCA) \cite{Jollife2016} was applied to reduce the dimensionality of the visual embeddings and consequently the number of learned parameters on the classifier.
+The number of parameters and the use of whitening were varied during training.
+Finally, a support vector machine (SVM) \cite{Cortes1995} with a radial basis kernel was trained to predict binary class labels indicating whether a given simulation would exhibit AGG.
+The regularization parameter C, which adjusts the trade-off between margin width and number of incorrectly classified data, was also tuned during training.